edubart/nelua-lang/docs/pages/overview.md

 ### Code blocks as arguments to preprocessor functions

-Block of codes can be passed to macros by surrounding it inside a function:
+Blocks of code can be passed to macros by surrounding them inside a function:

 ```nelua
 ##[[